-Mice can get into homes and become a real problem - building nests, contaminating food, causing damage, and spreading disease.
-But to get rid of them, you need to understand what they do and what they like.
+Mice in homes can become a real problem—building nests, contaminating food, causing damage, and spreading disease.
+But to get rid of mice indoors, you need to understand what they do and what they like.
 Trapping and relocating mice is usually the best method for controlling a mouse problem.
 Poisoning mice is not humane, and it can put children and pets at risk.

 01 of 12

-How Do I Know If I Have Mice?
+How Do You Know if You Have Mice?

-Although the most obvious sign is that you have mice in your house, of course, seeing live or dead mice in your house.
-But there are plenty of other signs that can tell you that a mouse infestation may be building.
+Although the most obvious sign of mice is actually seeing live or dead mice in your house, there are plenty of other signs that can tell you a mouse infestation might be building.
 These include:

-- runw...ays - narrow pathways where dust and dirt have been swept clean, grease marks are noticeable, or urine trails can be seen under black light.
+- Runways—narrow pathways where dust and dirt have been swept clean, noticeable grease marks, or urine trails that can be seen under a black light

 02 of 12

-How Do I Know If It Is a Mouse or a Rat?
+How Do You Know if It's a Mouse or a Rat?

 There are key differences between mice and rats.
 Mice are much smaller than rats.
-Mice are about 2 to 3 1/2 inches in length – plus another 3 to 4 inches of tail.
-The most common rats in the U.S. are the Norway rat and the roof rat.
-They will be about 14 to 16 inches in length, with tail length varying by species.
+Adult mice are about 7 1/2 inches in length, including the tail.
+The most common rats in the United States are the Norway rat and the roof rat.
+They can be anywhere from 13 to 18 inches in length, with tail length varying by species.

 03 of 12